kashidprashant109/PK_Travels_Website/README.md

 # PK_Travels_Website
-A stativ Website made using only html
+A static Website made using only html